🪨 If Only You Set Me Free

 # Location

-Sarvara was built on the Sarav river in the Sarvaran river basin, which was in southern Tseireph, a continent of Qherelh in the 2nd Realm.
+Sarvara was built on the Sarav river in the Sarvaran river basin, which was in southern Tseireph, a continent of Kherell in the 2nd Realm.
 It had a mediterranean climate, with seasonal floods from the river.
 Aqhor was to the south, and Coroth to the northeast.

 The Sarvaran River Basin, with the locations of Sarvara, Aqhor, and Coroth.